-Three things follow from this structure:
+Three things follow from that split:

 What a typical letting-agent monthly statement looks like